Rachel Chua

 About me

 Rachel is a Senior Postgraduate Teaching Assistant and Graduate Teaching Assistant at UCL and LSE respectively.
-She is currently under the doctoral supervision of Dr. Lily Chang at UCL and holds an LLB in Laws (2015) and MSc in Empires, Colonialism, and Globalisation (2018) from the LSE.
-In the summer of 2022, she most recently undertook fieldwork at Washington University in St Louis, Missouri as ARB Spring Scholar with the university’s Bernard Becker Medical Library.
+She is currently under the doctoral supervision of Dr Lily Chang at UCL and holds a LLB in Laws (2015) and MSc in Empires, Colonialism, and Globalisation (2018) from the LSE.
+She has most recently undertaken archival fieldwork at the Asian Library at Leiden University, the Netherlands, with the support of a UCL research grant.
+She has also previously served as ARB Spring Research Scholar at Washington University in St Louis, Missouri with the university’s Bernard Becker Medical Library.
 In 2019, she was a Visiting Tutor at the National Taiwan Normal University in Taipei, Taiwan ROC.

-Rachel’s work situates itself at the intersection of race, science, gender, and empire in late imperial China, stretching broadly into the early Republican period.
-Her research explores the ways in which ‘Western’ medical knowledge paradigms shaped and altered relationships with the body, the body’s legibility, and racial and gender narratives.
+Rachel’s work situates itself at the intersection of science, intellectual networks, and empire in late imperial China, stretching broadly into the early Republican period.
+Her research explores the ways in which paradigms around modern education shaped and altered relationships in the emerging new Academy, their Western counterparts, and served to catalyse the dominance of scientised intellectuals as China’s new ruling elite.
 Her work utilises a vast array of sources in both English and Mandarin Chinese, including missionary records, newspapers, periodicals, personal papers, and institutional documentation.

-In academia-adjacent roles, she is currently a member of the Women's History Network (WHN) Steering Committee and has served as Convenor of the Women's History Network's Seminar Series since June 2021.
+In academia-adjacent roles, she served as a member of the Women's History Network (WHN) Steering Committee and was Convenor of the Women's History Network's Seminar Series from 2021 to 2023.
 Other roles include sitting on both the Undergraduate and MA Dissertation Prize Panels with the WHN, and serving as invitational Panel Chair for the 2022 History, Politics, and Law Forum organised by UCL Laws.

 Expertise Details